Quick answer

 The practical takeaway is to spend your time in proportion to both your weakness and the topic's weight.
 There is little value in over-drilling statistics, which might give you one question on the day, and enormous value in getting fluent at algebra and Paper 2 reasoning, which shape a large share of your score.
 Filter to a topic, set a difficulty range you can handle, and work upward.

-How to use topic practice
+How to run topic-first practice properly

 - Mix back in.
 Once a topic stops costing you marks, fold it back into mixed practice and full papers so you can still switch between topics on demand, which is what the real exam requires.